DataDog/datadog-sync-cli/README.md

 #### MacOS and Linux

-1) Download the executable from [releases](https://github.com/DataDog/datadog-sync-cli/releases) page
+1) Download the executable from the [Releases page](https://github.com/DataDog/datadog-sync-cli/releases)
 2) Provide the executable with executable permission `chmod +x datadog-sync-cli-{system-name}-{machine-type}`
 3) Move the executable to your bin directory `sudo mv datadog-sync-cli-{system-name}-{machine-type} /usr/local/bin/datadog-sync`
-4) Invoke the cli tool using `datadog-sync <command> <options>`
+4) Invoke the CLI tool using `datadog-sync <command> <options>`

 #### Windows

-1) Download the executable with extension `.exe` from [releases](https://github.com/DataDog/datadog-sync-cli/releases) page
+1) Download the executable with extension `.exe` from the [Releases page](https://github.com/DataDog/datadog-sync-cli/releases)
 2) Add the directory containing the `exe` file to your [path](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/path)
-3) Invoke the cli tool in cmd/powershell using the file name ommiting the extention `datadog-sync-cli-windows-amd64 <command> <options>`
+3) Invoke the CLI tool in cmd/powershell using the file name and omitting the extension: `datadog-sync-cli-windows-amd64 <command> <options>`

 ### Using docker and building the image
 1) Clone the project repo and CD into the directory `git clone https://github.com/DataDog/datadog-sync-cli.git; cd datadog-sync-cli`
-2) Build the probided Dockerfile `docker build . -t datadog-sync`
+2) Build the provided Dockerfile `docker build . -t datadog-sync`
-3) Run the docker image using entrypoint below:
+3) Run the Docker image using entrypoint below:
 ```
 docker run --rm -v <PATH_TO_WORKING_DIR>:/datadog-sync:rw \
   -e DD_SOURCE_API_KEY=<DATADOG_API_KEY> \